louis-young/session-authentication-service/README.md

 # Session Authentication Service

-A session-based authentication service - built with Node/Express with Knex and Postgres.
+A session-based authentication service built with Node/Express and Knex/Postgres.

 ## Description

-A hand rolled authentication service with a client included that interfaces with the service - written in React.
+A hand rolled authentication service with a client, built in React, that interfaces with the service.
 It features protected routes and the registration, change password and login forms.

 ## Motivation

 This was a project to learn more about authentication and security.
-Please note that I understand and appreciate the concerns of rolling your own authentication service; I wouldn't consider using this in a real project.
+Please note that I understand and appreciate the concerns related rolling your own authentication service and wouldn't consider using this.

 ## Features